CarlGao4/Demucs-Gui/usage.md

 You can also add your own stems by clicking "Add" button.
 Remember that **do not enable a stem with the same name as an existing stem**.
 The behavior of this is undefined.

+#### Presets

+You can save the current mixer settings as a preset.
+The same preset can be used on any model with same stems.
+A preset will save custom stems and their enabled status and volume.

+You can also set a preset as default.
+The default preset will be loaded when you load a model with same stems.
+When you click on "Save as default" button, the preset selected in the dropdown list will be set as default, but not the current settings.
+To save the current settings as default, you should first save it as a preset, then set it as default.

 ### Some "useless" functions of separation queue

 1. You can drag and drop files to the queue to add them.
 (It's quite useful, isn't it?)
 But one thing is not supported: You can't drag a file or a folder from Windows to the application ran in WSL.